Bachelor of Arts in Psychology

 Can prior learning count toward the B.A. in psychology program?

 It may!
-You would work with your primary mentor in Educational Planning and follow the college processes for prior learning assessment, credit by examination, etc.
+You would work with your primary mentor in Educational Planning and follow the university processes for prior learning assessment, credit by examination, etc.

 How are the courses for the B.A. in psychology offered?